Southern Pit Memphis Style BBQ

 Best Side: Cheesy garlic mashed potatoes

 Interior Description: Sitting inside a newer built strip mall, in a planned suburban shopping district, there is seating for probably close to 100 between the indoor and outdoor options.
 Inside has concrete polished floors running throughout, with a combination of black corrugated steel, brick, and stained/reclaimed wood aligning the walls and the ceiling.
-It has a new age bbq vibe to it, without being overly corporate or cookie-cutter about it.
-You order traditional cafeteria line style, leading you into the fountain drinks, sweet tea and bbq sauce station, before flowing past a fully stocked bar into indoor and outdoor seating options.
+It has a new age BBQ vibe to it, without being overly corporate or cookie-cutter about it.
+You order traditional cafeteria line style, leading you into the fountain drinks, sweet tea and BBQ sauce station, before flowing past a fully stocked bar into indoor and outdoor seating options.
 BBQ sauces and paper towels adorn every table, with mostly metal chairs, stools, and wooden benches available for seating

 Pro Tip: Stick to the brisket and cheesy garlic mashed potatoes and avoid the pork options